 Celebrate Hispanic Heritage by studying Pam Munoz Ryan, the Hispanic American author of Esperanza Rising, Becoming Naomi Leon, Paint the Wind, The Dreamer, and other books.

-Start your author study by reading a short biography of Pam Munoz Ryan and reading her books .
-Then use the activities and lessons below to do an in-depth study of her most popular books.
-For more information about Ryan and her books, visit Pam Munoz Ryan's Web site .
+Start your author study by reading a short biography of Pam Munoz Ryan and reading her books.
+Then use the activities and lessons below to teach with of her most popular books.
+For more information about Ryan and her books, visit Pam Munoz Ryan's website.

-Use these discussion questions and classroom activities to teach students about the lives and times of Amelia Earheart and Eleanor Roosevelt.
+Use these discussion questions and activities to teach about the lives and times of Amelia Earhart and Eleanor Roosevelt.

 Charley Parker was a legendary stagecoach driver, an unbeatable horse handler, and the first woman to vote in the United States!
 How did it happen, and why did Charlotte Parker decide to become Charley?

 Use the beloved novel Esperanza Rising by Pam Muñoz Ryan as inspiration to improve students' writing skills.
 Students use story starters and historical fiction journal writing as a background.